 Lahiri began to write at age seven, sometimes creating short fiction pieces with her friends during recess.
 She later wrote for the school newspaper.
 She received her undergraduate degree from Barnard College, then moved to Boston to attend Boston University, from which she received three master's degrees—in English, comparative literature, and creative writing—and a PhD in Renaissance studies.

 While in Boston, she worked in a bookstore and interned at a magazine; she has noted that, had she stayed in New York, she might have been too intimidated to write: "In New York I was always so scared of saying that I wrote fiction.
 It just seemed like, 'Who am I to dare to do that thing here?
 The epicenter of publishing and writers?'
 I found all that very intimidating and avoided writing as a response."

 Lahiri received a fellowship from the Fine Arts Work Center in Provincetown from 1997 to 1998.
 In 1998, The New Yorker magazine published "A Temporary Matter," one of the stories that would appear in her first collection, Interpreter of Maladies.
 In 2000, the collection won the PEN/Hemingway Award for the year's best fiction debut, and was awarded the Pulitzer Prize for Fiction.
 She is the first Indian-American woman to receive this award.

 In 2003, she published The Namesake, a novel, and followed that in 2008 with a second collection of short stories, Unaccustomed Earth.
-Lahiri and her husband Alberto Vourvoulias-Bush live with their two children in Brooklyn, New York.
+Next she wrote The Lowland (2013) and a memoir—written in Italian—In Other Words (2016).
+Lahiri and her husband Alberto Vourvoulias-Bush have two children.

 On February 14, 2013, Josephine Reed of the National Endowment for the Arts interviewed Jhumpa Lahiri.
 Excerpts from their conversation follow.